Nel-S/tree-cracker/README.md

 (MacOS)         open -a main.app
 (Google Colab) !.\main
 ```
-After a (potentially significant) amount of time, if all goes well, a file should ultimately be created (or a list should be printed to the screen, depending on your settings) containing your possible worldseeds.
+After a (potentially significant) amount of time, if all goes well, a file should ultimately be created (or a list should be printed to the screen, depending on your settings) containing your possible <!-- worldseeds --> structure seeds.

 ## Acknowledgements
 I would like to give a very large Thank You to